Microsoft’s Marketing Mix (4P) Analysis

 6. Cloud and other online services

 Microsoft’s devices include hardware products, such as personal computers, tablets, and the Xbox.
-On the other hand, the company puts systems software or basic software under the Software category.
-For example, such software products include Microsoft 365 and Windows OS.
-In the Apps product line are other free and proprietary software products from the company, as well as from third parties.
-For example, these apps include Remote Desktop (from Microsoft Corporation) and the proprietary Drawboard PDF (from Drawboard).
-The company keeps a percentage of all revenues generated through sales of third-party apps on Microsoft online stores.
-The Games product line covers the Xbox games, Windows games, and related gaming software.
-In the Entertainment category, the company also keeps a percentage of all movies sold through its website.
+On the other hand, the company’s software products are in the Software category.
+For example, software products include Microsoft 365 productivity software and Windows OS.
+Apps are free and proprietary software products from the company, as well as from third parties.
+For example, these apps include Microsoft Remote Desktop and proprietary apps from various software developers.
+The company keeps a percentage of all revenues generated through third-party apps on Microsoft online stores.
+Games include Xbox games, Windows games, and related gaming software.
+In the Entertainment category, the company also keeps a percentage of revenues from all entertainment content sold through its website.
 Cloud-based and other online services include Azure and online storage solutions.
 This element of Microsoft’s marketing mix reflects the increasing diversification of the company’s products.
 Such a condition is connected to Microsoft’s generic competitive strategy and intensive growth strategies, which emphasize growth by penetrating markets and providing attractive products.

-Customers can access, purchase or download software products through Microsoft’s official website and online store.
-At present, this online place is a major avenue for the company’s revenues.
-In addition, the firm’s authorized sellers provide a direct approach to sales and marketing.
-These sellers, typically located in strategic commercial areas around the world, enable the company to reach target markets.
-On the other hand, Microsoft Stores are physical retail stores where customers can access a variety of the company’s products, such as smartphones and Xbox units.
-These stores, although limited in number, are another direct approach to marketing, enabling the company to enhance its brand image and improve customer experience.
-This element of the marketing mix shows an expanding reach in the global computer hardware and software market, thereby supporting efforts to capture every person as a customer, as highlighted in Microsoft’s mission statement and vision statement.
+Customers can access, purchase, or download software products through Microsoft’s official website and online store.
+This online place is a major avenue for the company’s revenues.
+Microsoft’s marketing mix also includes authorized resellers, which provide a direct approach to sales and marketing.
+These resellers, typically located in strategic commercial areas, enable the company to reach target markets.
+On the other hand, Microsoft Experience Centers are physical locations where customers can access the company’s products, such as Surface devices.
+These brick-and-mortar venues, although limited in number, are a direct approach to marketing that enhances the company’s brand image and improves customer experience.
+These places in Microsoft’s marketing mix show an expanding reach in the global market for computer hardware and software, online services, and related information technology.
+The departments and divisions of Microsoft’s company structure (business structure) provide support for the locations in this marketing mix.

 1. Advertising (most significant)